 We have generated, and expect to generate in the foreseeable future, a significant portion of our revenues from sales of our Bitcoin mining machines.
-Sales of our Bitcoin mining machines and related accessories accounted for 82.4%, 42.3% and 77.3% of our revenues in 2019, 2020 and 2021, respectively.
-Revenues from provision of mining machine hosting services also accounted for 14.4%, 48.1% and 5.5% of our revenues in 2019, 2020 and 2021, respectively.
+Sales of our Bitcoin mining machines and related accessories accounted for 42.3%, 77.3% and 79.8% of our revenues in 2020, 2021 and 2022, respectively.
+Revenues from provision of mining machine hosting services accounted for 48.1%, 5.5% and nil of our revenues in 2020, 2021 and 2022, respectively, as we have halted all mining machine custody services in the PRC at the end of April 2021.
 If the market for Bitcoin mining machines ceases to exist or diminishes significantly, we would experience a significant loss of sales, cancelation of orders, or loss of customers for our Bitcoin mining machines.
 Adverse factors that may affect the market for Bitcoin mining machines include:

-• Another cryptocurrency, especially one that is not created using the same mining processes as Bitcoin, displaces Bitcoin as the mainstream cryptocurrency, thereby causing Bitcoin to lose value or become worthless, which could adversely affect the sustainability of our business.

-- Bitcoin fails to gain wide market acceptance and fails to become a generally accepted medium of exchange in the global economy due to certain inherent limitations to cryptocurrencies. - Over time, the reward for Bitcoin mining will decline in terms of the amount of Bitcoin awarded, which may reduce the incentive to mine Bitcoin.
+- Another cryptocurrency, especially one that is not created using the same mining processes as Bitcoin, displaces Bitcoin as the mainstream cryptocurrency, thereby causing Bitcoin to lose value or become worthless, which could adversely affect the sustainability of our business. - Bitcoin fails to gain wide market acceptance and fails to become a generally accepted medium of exchange in the global economy due to certain inherent limitations to cryptocurrencies. - Over time, the reward for Bitcoin mining will decline in terms of the amount of Bitcoin awarded, which may reduce the incentive to mine Bitcoin.
 Specifically, a recent halving event occurred in May 2020, and Bitcoins are expected to be fully mined out by the year of 2140.
 Therefore, Bitcoin mining machines may become less productive as the available rewards for Bitcoin mining continue to decrease.